insightfulaistrategiesofficial/Image-Recognition-and-Classification/README.md

-# 🎯 Object Detection, Tracking, and Image Classification
+# 🖼️ Image Recognition and Classification

 ---